moskewcz/boda/README.md

 However, for the brave, there is now a considerable amount of functionality present.
 Overall, documentation is still very much lacking.
 But, in particular, if you're interested in a unified C++ framework from camera/lmdbs/images to generated CUDA/OpenCL for CNNs, this might be an interesting project for you to explore.
-At this point, I think it's now plausible that others would be interested in and cabable of usage of, experimentation with, and contributions to Boda.
+At this point, I think it's now plausible that others would be interested in and capable of usage of, experimentation with, and contributions to Boda.
 So, please file issues/PRs if that's the case.

 ### Getting Started / Installation